tlambertz/seedvault_backup_parser/README.md

 ./parse.py decrypt 1601080173780 decrypted
 ```

-N.B. the directory names must not have trailing `/` or extraction will fail.

 The script will ask for your 12 word mnemonic key at runtime.
 It has to be lowercase, words separated by a single space.
 Example: